burmilla/burmilla.github.io/content/docs/storage/custom-partition-layout.md

 $ reboot
 ```

-> In this mode, the BURMILLA_STATE partition capacity cannot exceed 3.8GiB, otherwise the bootloader may not recognize the boot disk.
+> In this mode, the RANCHER_STATE partition capacity cannot exceed 3.8GiB, otherwise the bootloader may not recognize the boot disk.
 This is the test result on VirtualBox.

 ### BURMILLA_BOOT

-When you only use the BURMILLA_STATE partition, the bootloader will be installed in the `/boot` directory.
+When you only use the RANCHER_STATE partition, the bootloader will be installed in the `/boot` directory.

 ```shell
 $ system-docker run -it --rm -v /:/host alpine